Get Extensions#

 There are different ways to install an extension:

-• Install from Disk: Use the dropdown menu in the top right, or drag-and-drop an extension .zip package into Blender.
+Use the drop-down menu in the top right, or drag-and-drop an extension .zip package into Blender.

 Any installed extension can be removed.
 This is a permanent change, though.
 To stop an extension temporarily, it is better to Disable it instead.